csjcode/authserver/README.md

 * require 5 modules

-77 - Passport Strategies 8:55
+### 77 - Passport Strategies 8:55

 * goals: create some jwt options, create jwt strategy, tell passport to use this strategy

-78 - Using Strategies with Passport 4:02
+### 78 - Using Strategies with Passport 4:02

+* fill out jwtOptions - add jwtRequest to get string from the header
+* secretOrKey: config.secret
+* tell passport to use this strategy -  passport.use(jwtLogin);

 79 - Making an Authenticated Request 5:55